-- Student activities are announced through various ways: flyers, portal announcements, e-mail, the College's website and social media. - All meetings, events, and classes at Aquinas College begin with a prayer or spiritual reading. - Classrooms, grounds, or buildings may be reserved for a College sponsored activity or meeting with the approval of the Coordinator of Student Activities in consultation with the Vice President for Student Life. - Minors may not be brought to or participate in College classes, events, or activities unless approved beforehand. - Dually enrolled high school students may not participate in College events or activities unless it is specific to the class in which they are enrolled.
+Student activities are announced through various ways: flyers, portal announcements, e-mail, and the College's website.

+All meetings, events, and classes at Aquinas College begin with a prayer or spiritual reading.

+Classrooms, grounds, or buildings may be reserved for a College sponsored activity or meeting with the approval of the Director of Student Affairs.

+Minors may not be brought to or participate in College classes, events, or activities unless approved beforehand.

+Dually enrolled high school students may not participate in College events or activities unless it is specific to the class in which they are enrolled.

-SCHOOL OF ARTS & SCIENCES
+SCHOOL OF EDUCATION